 Preparing Log Content

-We need all files from all your front-end web servers that receive direct requests from crawlers and users.
+We need all your CDN log files.
+If you do not use a CDN or part of your traffic goes directly to your website, we need the logs from all your front-end web servers that receive direct requests from crawlers and users.

 Required Fields